An Advance WordPress User Login Plugin

 b.
 One Time Password

-Custom Template for sending one-time password.
+Custom Template for sending a one time password.

 Emails to the Admin